 Reducing the Symptoms of COPD

 The most effective way to reduce the symptoms of COPD and slow the progression of the disease is to keep the affected individual away from lung irritants.
-This means that those with COPD should avoid cigarette smoke, paint fumes, insecticides, and other potential irritants.
+This means those with COPD should avoid cigarette smoke, paint fumes, insecticides, and other potential irritants.
 Those affected should also stay indoors on days when the outdoor air quality is poor.
 Sticking to the prescribed medication and treatment regimens will also help keep the symptoms of COPD under control.

 How Assisting Hands Home Care Can Help